TI-Toolkit/tivars_lib_py/README.md

 ### Unit Testing

 You can run the test suite via `__main__.py`, or run individual tests found in `tests/` with `unittest`.

+Note that the PyPI distribution does _not_ include the test suite.

 ## How to Use